 So it is by trusting the indwelling Christ for his strengthening in service that we begin to evidence the "fruit of the Spirit" (albeit imperfectly).
 Christ, in his death and resurrection "condemned sin in sinful man, in order that the righteous requirements of the Law might be fully met in us, who do not live according to the sinful nature but according to the Spirit", Rom.8:4.
 So "the only thing that counts is faith expressing itself through love", Gal.5:6.
 "If we live by the Spirit, let us keep in step with the Spirit.
 Let us not become conceited, provoking and envying each other........"
 Gal.5:25-26. cf. Rom.8:9-14 (v11, "give life" in the sense of enlivening us to live a righteous life).

-Sanctification is a state of holiness, which, in the renewing power of the indwelling Spirit of Christ, we seek to realize in our daily life; albeit, always imperfectly.
+So then, sanctification is a state of holiness, which, in the renewing power of the indwelling Spirit of Christ, we seek to realize in our daily life; albeit imperfectly.

 Does this mean then that we are free from the law?